rmknecht/myRetail-case-study/README.md

 * Product information and images populated from JSON
 * "Add to Cart" and "Pickup In Store" button display logic
 * Product image carousel
+* Example functional tests
+* Develop and Build workflows with NPM and Gulp

 Asset and Directory Structure
 ---------------